dockpack/base_postgres/README.md

 --------------
 The first three vars you must set, the others are optional.

-    base_postgres_mip  # This is the ip address of the primary or master database base_postgres_user # This is your user
+    base_postgres_mip  # This is the ip address of the primary/master database base_postgres_user # This is your user
     base_postgres_pass # This is your password

     base_postgres_net  # 192.168.20.0/24 This is the subnet granted access
-	  base_postgres_role # If you want 2 hosts then one is master, the other slave base_postgres_sip  # The ip address of the slave when you use 2 databases
+	  base_postgres_role # With 2 hosts the one is master, the other slave base_postgres_sip  # The ip address of the slave when you use 2 databases